Gunadasa Amarasekara

-Gunadasa Amarasekera (born 1929) is a prominent Sinhala writer, poet, and essayist from Sri Lanka.
+Gunadasa Amarasekera (born 12 November 1929) is a prominent Sinhala writer, poet, and essayist from Sri Lanka.

 Early life and education

 Gunadasa Amarasekera was born in Yattalamatta in Galle District.
 He was educated at Mahinda College, Galle and Nalanda College Colombo.

-In the early fifties, his short story Soma was selected to represent Ceylon in a world short story competition organized by the New York Herald Tribune.
+In the early 1950s, his short story “Soma” was selected to represent Ceylon in a world short story competition organized by the New York Herald Tribune.
 It was published in the collection of World Prize Stories in 1952.